 Here every is cloaked in dense green vegetation, which I always find beautiful.
 Orange earth is pushed aside by the living areas, to tumble into brownwater creeks fringed by papaya, banana and a cascade of creepers.

+Ten minutes into Malaysia and the mosques are evidence we are in an overtly Moslem country.
+The minarets are in the Turkish style, but stumpier; the roofing a strong blue, which sets off the white plastered walls very well.
 Over the course of the next hour or so the train stops at several outlying suburbs of Johor Bahru.
 Commuters crowd around the second class carriages; no-one appears in the first class, where most of the travelers are tourists like me, including three Italian guys who have wrapped up to battle the air conditioning.
 One indian lady can't stop coughing up her deep cattarh.
 She must hate the A/C too.

 Leaving Kapas Baru the train runs into a defile again, deeper than the one in Singapore and almost overwhelmed by the vegetation.
 Occasionally it breaks out to run over a plain, full of palm trees and an occasional tin roofed dwelling with its tawny red bare earth front yard.